sourcegraph/sourcegraph-open-in-vscode/README.md

 **This requires VS Code extension [Remote Development by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) to work.**

-To open directory where the repository files reside in a remote server:
+To open repository files reside in a remote server:

 ```json
 {